migurski/talkingpapers/README.markdown

 #Definition

 Talkingpapers are forms that contain special encoded information about the form that you are editing.
-The paper, by virtue of it's barcodes, contains all of the information about the schma that it represents.
+The paper, by virtue of its barcodes, contains all of the information about the schema that it represents.
 It also uses a OCR friendly format known as "those annoying bubble blocks invented by the IRS."
 This combination of machine readable (ORC) and machine understandable (embedded schema) permits faster and more reliable data transfer.

 #Goals